-Our business, financial condition and results of operations may be materially adversely affected by a resurgence of the COVID-19 pandemic.
+Our business, financial condition and results of operations may be materially adversely affected by the COVID-19 pandemic.

 The COVID-19 pandemic has adversely impacted economic activity and conditions worldwide, including workforces, liquidity, capital markets, consumer behavior, supply chains and macroeconomic conditions.
 The surge in COVID-19 cases in 2021 attributable to the Delta and Omicron variants, as well as the effect of vaccine mandates, placed significant pressure on caregiver recruitment and retention.
 This reduced the number of available caregivers to provide services to our patients thereby reducing organic patient volumes in 2021 as compared to 2020.
 The surge in COVID-19 cases also increased costs associated with securing and retaining available caregivers, including significant hiring and retention incentives in the fourth quarter of fiscal year 2021.
-While the direct effects of the pandemic on our business have significantly lessened since the first quarter of fiscal year 2022 as a result of declining infection rates and the normalization of living with COVID-19 following the increase in accessibility to COVID-19 vaccines and antiviral treatments, there is no guarantee that we will be able to attract and retain qualified caregivers in quantities to meet existing demand for our services and return our organic patient volumes to pre-pandemic levels.
+There is no guarantee that we will be able to attract and retain qualified caregivers in quantities to meet existing demand for our services and return our organic patient volumes to pre-pandemic levels.

-The PHE associated with COVID-19 is currently set to expire on May 11, 2023.
-The extent to which a future COVID-19 outbreak could impact our business and operating results in the future depends on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19 and variants of the virus and the actions to contain or treat their impact, as well as the impact of any new federal, state and local mandates or other regulations associated with COVID-19.
-The impacts of any future resurgence of the COVID-19 pandemic on our results of operations may include: decreased demand for our services; lower volumes of our services provided, including due to lack of availability of caregivers in the workforce; interruptions in the provision of our services, including due to the interruption of the operations of our referral sources; increased costs of services in order to attract and retain qualified caregivers; increased costs necessary to comply with federal, state and local mandates and other regulations associated with COVID-19; civil monetary penalties from CMS if we are unable to comply with the IFR (defined below) requiring COVID-19 vaccinations; lower reimbursement rates due to any negative impacts of the pending PHE expiration on state Medicaid budgets as enhanced Federal matching funds for the Medicaid program begin to sunset; lower patient volumes resulting from any negative impacts of reinstatement of the redetermination process for Medicaid eligibility on April 1, 2023; and a reduction in our liquidity position, which may limit our ability to service our indebtedness and our future ability to incur additional indebtedness or financing.
-All of these possibilities could in the future have a material and adverse impact on our business, results of operations and financial condition.
+The full extent to which the COVID-19 outbreak will impact our business and operating results will continue to depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19 and variants of the virus and the actions to contain or treat their impact, as well as the impact of any new federal, state and local mandates or other regulations associated with COVID-19.
+The impacts of the COVID-19 pandemic on our results of operations may include: decreased demand for our services; lower volumes of our services provided, including due to lack of availability of caregivers in the workforce; interruptions in the provision of our services, including due to the interruption of the operations of our referral sources; increased costs of services in order to attract and retain qualified caregivers; increased costs necessary to comply with federal, state and local mandates and other regulations associated with COVID-19; civil monetary penalties from CMS if we are unable to comply with the IFR (defined below) requiring COVID-19 vaccinations; lower reimbursement rates due to any negative impacts of the pandemic on state Medicaid budgets; and a reduction in our iliquidity position, which may limit our ability to service our indebtedness and our future ability to incur additional indebtedness or financing.
+The following factors could exacerbate the negative impacts of COVID-19 on our results of operations in the future: a further increase in the number of COVID-19 cases due to the Omicron or other COVID-19 variants; any future shelter-in-place orders; a decrease in the rate of return of confidence in our patients' families to allow our caregivers into their homes; the return of patient confidence to enter a hospital or a doctor's office; our ability to attract and retain qualified caregivers as a result of COVID-19 quarantine requirements or due to caregiver non-compliance with vaccination and testing mandates; uncertainty regarding vaccine d